Quick Answer

 Carbohydrates are stored in the muscles as glycogen.
 When glycogen stores decline, athletes often experience fatigue and reduced power output.

-Common carbohydrate sources include:
+Common carbohydrate sources that support performance include:

 Adequate carbohydrate intake helps athletes maintain energy during training.